 - Plantation Railway: The Plantation Railway incorporates a train ride through the tropical forest.
-Along the ride, see the unique view of plantation-era houses and the farm still growing over 50 fruits and vegetables.
+Along the ride, see the unique view of plantation-era houses and the farm growing over 50 fruits and vegetables.
 Plus, experience these different areas, including a farmyard kids love.

 - Hanalei Town: The timeless beauty of Kauai communities gains fans every day.
 Set where the mountains meet the sea, the town offers historic sites and art galleries.

-- Visit the Beach from the Musical “South Pacific”: One of Kauai’s most pristine beaches, Lumahai Beach was the setting for the hit musical, “South Pacific.”
+- Visit the Beach from the Musical “South Pacific”: One of Kauai’s most pristine beaches, Lumahai Beach was the setting for the hit musical “South Pacific.

 - Napali Coast: This coast offers magnificent views of the Pacific Ocean, with lush emerald cliffs and jagged ridges overlooking the blue of the Pacific.
-Sandy stretches of beaches, and plummeting waterfalls offer a rugged terrain where local settlements once flourished.
+Sandy stretches of beaches and plummeting waterfalls offer a rugged terrain where local settlements once flourished.

 If you're looking to experience paradise, you're in luck.
-The North Shore of Oahu is a surfer's heaven because of huge swells, perfect for catching waves.
+The North Shore of Oahu is a surfer's heaven because of its huge swells, perfect for catching waves.
 Bask on the sunny beaches.
 Either go to Kailua Beach on the windward side of the island or Nanakuli and Yokohama on the leeward side.

 Besides the rugged coastline, Kauai offers a variety of beaches.
 Discover your perfect beach, whether traveling through the east coast, south shore, or north!
-The crystal-clear waters await you at the pristine beaches of Poipu Beach Park on the south shore and Haena Beach Park in the north.
+The crystal-clear waters await you at the pristine beaches of Poipu Beach Park on the south shore and Haena Beach Park on the north.

 You’ll also discover the unique lava rock wall that acts as a natural shield for Lydgate Beach Park, making it the ideal location for snorkeling.
 Many of the beaches are very kid-friendly thanks to shallow waters and calmer, safer conditions for swimming.

-Oahu Food, Drink and Nightlife
+Oahu Food, Drink, and Nightlife

 None of the Hawaiian Islands can match Hawaii’s metropolis, Honolulu.
 Discover its world-class food, drink, and entertainment.
-The vibrant nightlife keeps people until the wee hours of the morning.
+The vibrant nightlife keeps people up until the wee hours of the morning.
 Smaller communities on the island offer a nightlife of their own.
-Wherever you find yourself on this island, enjoy live music, sample some beer, dine in elegance or casual comfort and sip cocktails from an impressive list of nightclubs.
+Wherever you find yourself on this island, enjoy live music, sample some beer, dine in elegance or casual comfort, and sip cocktails from an impressive list of nightclubs.

-Kauai Food, Drink and Nightlife
+Kauai Food, Drink, and Nightlife